mhchavez/SCMA-Notebook.io/_posts/2019-09-23-Working-in-Mothur.md

 # MOTHUR 2: TRIMMING

+**Objective:**
-**OBJECTIVE** prepare and trim the chipmunk_fastq dataset provided in class using Mothur
+- Start the first steps of data preparation of the chipmunk_fastq dataset provided in class using Mothur.

 **Recapitulating:** In our folder are raw sequence data of *the chipmunk dataset*, our previously generated *stability* file.
 Our job is to quality control the reads and analyze them.